JaiGitBU/ProjectPortalLabs/Lab2assignment.md

 It takes two parameters.
 The boolean parameter isChecked shows the new checked state of the button, which can be used to set isFavorite value.
 Check https://developer.android.com/reference/android/widget/CompoundButton.OnCheckedChangeListener for more details.)

+## Submit the source code and Lab2report both on github and blackboard.